We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 “The vast majority of people have had acne once in their lifetimes,” notes dermatologist Dr. Viseslav Tonkovic-Capin.

 Treating acne doesn’t just involve trying product after product.
 It encompasses careful cleansing and some simple lifestyle changes.
-Oh, and try not to pick at it.

 Wash twice a day and after sweating